ombulabs/blog/_posts/2017-02-07-how-to-test-a-react-app-using-capybara-webkit.markdown

 ```

 When the test runs, you'll get a log of every request/response and JS errors
-that happen during the test.
+that occurred during the test.
 One of the errors I got was:

 ```
 ReferenceError: Can't find variable: React